AKPWebDesign/dotfiles/README.md

 after using anything from these dotfiles.

 ### Info
-I created these on my work MacBook Pro.
+I created these on my work MacBook Pro and cobbled pieces together on multiple MacBook Pros over the years.
 They may be broken or unsuitable for any other machines.
 Feel free to help me fix that though!